seankhliao/mono/_web/seankhliao.com/src/blog/12025-11-30-post-incident-analysis.md

-But like [Scrum] and [Agile] before it, once adopted by the corporate world, you get a bastardized version made by someone who read a blog post somewhere.
+But like [Scrum] and [Agile] before it, once adopted by the corporate world, it's contorted into something else.
-There's a standard template you have to fill out, and it's a list (or table) of "Why" x 5.
+There's usually some standard postmortem template you have to fill out, and it's a list (or table) of "Why" x 5.
-Choose the story you want to tell, and at the end pops out a singular root cause.
+Choose the story you want to tell, and at the end pops out a root cause (usually singular).

 The 5 Whys model is pretty subjective, different people will likely end up with different results for root causes,